A Visual Threesome

 CREDITS

-The project is part of Milano ArtWeek 2021 and Vapore D’Estate, a collaborative fair organized in association with Laboratori di Fabbrica del Vapore, within the project Spazi al Talento, with the support of Comune di Milano.
+The project is part of Milano ArtWeek 2021 and Vapore D’Estate, a joint programme shared by the Laboratori di Fabbrica del Vapore, within the Spazi al Talento initiative, supported by Comune di Milano.